CluedIn-io/CluedIn.Documentation/docs/110-key-terms-and-features/060-billable-records.md

 - Any updates to the source record

 {:.important}
 Every time a golden record is processed, the count of billable records is recalculated.
-If you remove records from CluedIn, the count of billable records would go down when it is recalculated.
+If you remove records from CluedIn, the count of billable records would go down as it is recalculated.